software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 I wanted to give a nod to the need to put monitors and alerts in around a software system - but as I began to list out the reasons - I realised more and more how important and complex this is - and how often monitoring is overlooked in the process of building software systems.
 Why monitor?
 Do you want to know how your software system is behaving?
 Or are you just trying to fill a work order and get paid?

-The key topics in this field include "Why monitor?", "Why setup alerts?", "Creating good alerts", the process of Triaging issues, Monitoring Tools, Creating graphs and charts, Inspecting Data over Time, Good Dashboards, Use your log data wiseley, and Measure what matters.
+The key topics in this field include Why monitor?, Why setup alerts?, Creating good alerts, the process of Triaging issues, Monitoring Tools, Creating graphs and charts, Inspecting Data over Time, Good Dashboards, Use your log data wiseley, and Measure what matters.
 There's a full time role for Data Scientists to take a long view on this data, but as a Software Engineer its imperative that you have this data at your finger tips to debug and diagnose issues within the software systems you're charged with maintaining.
 I'm excited to share my thinking with you on these topics.

 ---